termsurf/text.js/readme.md

 | Tibetan            | no                                                             | Modern Tibetan has evolved to where the script no longer is phonetic.                                                                                                                                   |
 | Vietnamese         | no                                                             |                                                                                                                                                                                                         |

+## Goals

+- Include romanization transliterations of texts in various forms.
+- Include pronunciation of words and word parts in Chat text and possibly IPA.
+- Maybe include keyboard layout data for various languages.
+- Have structured script data, such as what are the vowels, etc..
+- Script detection.

 ## License

 Copyright 2021-2023 <a href='https://nerd.bond'>NerdBond</a>